 There is no racial or ethnic group in American history that has made significant socio-economic success without first believing in their ability to do so.
 Most of them faced bias and discrimination at one time or another-some more than others-but all of them overcame adversity by plugging away, refusing to let the forces of bigotry get the best of them.
 That is why it is obscene to see the so-called allies of African Americans sell them a narrative that effectively immobilizes them, leaving them wallowing in victimhood.

-Ben & Jerry's, the ice cream company owned by two left-wing radicals, recently paired with Colin Kaepernick, the failed quarterback turned activist, to promote the most destructive environment imaginable for African Americans to negotiate.
+Ben & Jerry's has paired with Colin Kaepernick to promote the most destructive environment imaginable for African Americans to negotiate.
 If they intentionally sought to disable blacks, they could not do a better job than their recently launched endeavor.
+I stumbled upon their effort quite by accident.

-Over the winter, there was a huge billboard sponsored by Ben & Jerry's outside Penn Station.
+While walking to work the other day, I noticed a huge billboard sponsored by Ben & Jerry's outside Penn Station.
 It sported a big portrait of Kaepernick with his fist clenched featuring the inscription "I Know My Rights" in large letters.
 This is a marketing strategy for a new Ben & Jerry's dessert, one that feeds into Kaepernick's Know Your Rights Camp project; the latter makes available online for purchase such items as "I Know My Rights" t-shirts, socks, hoodies, wind jackets, track pants and handbags.